 Guidance for travellers (COVID-19)

-It’s important to know that if you travel abroad or within Canada, you may come in contact with the novel coronavirus.
+It’s important to know that if you travel abroad, within Canada or Ontario, you may come in contact with COVID-19.
 Always follow the latest travel advice and advisories.

 An official global travel advisory is in effect.
 Avoid non-essential travel outside Canada until further notice.

-As of midnight, March 25, 2020, the Government of Canada announced an Emergency Order under the Quarantine Act that requires any person entering Canada by air, sea or land to self-isolate for 14 days whether or not they have symptoms of COVID-19.
+An Emergency Order under the Quarantine Act is currently in effect that requires any person entering Canada by air, sea, or land to self-isolate for 14 days whether or not they have symptoms of COVID-19.
 All individuals permitted to enter Canada are subject to this Order, with the exception of certain persons who cross the border regularly to ensure the continued flow of goods and services, and those who provide essential services.